horatiu-cod/keycloak/README.md

 # keycloak.authentication
-Keycloak JWT and OIDC authentication
+Keycloak JWT and OIDC authentication and authorization